RDiGregorio/towerclimbonline/README.md

 **This project was originally written for Dart 1.
 I'm currently in the process of porting it to Dart 3.**

+Some components have been commented out to get this to compile.
+However, there are too many runtime type errors to reasonably port this.
+Just sticking with Dart 2 should be fine.

 ~~This project requires a PostgreSQL database.~~

 I need to update database drivers.
 The current code is using a mock database.